Stretch Your Way to Back Pain Relief with 3 Tricks

 Maintain good posture throughout your entire day.
 If you start to feel sore or stiff, alter your posture position and modify your body mechanics.
 Your body will physically warn you by using pain as a red flag, meaning that your body's mechanics are improperly aligned causing intense back pain.
 More times than not, you may realize what your body is telling you.
 When you don't respond to that pain and continue on, the inflammatory process begins leaving you in a vicious cycle of unanswered questions.
 The best route to avoid this is learning to listen to your body and react accordingly.

 Sit up straight.
 It may be easier said than done because you may be slouching without even knowing it.
-Simply remember that by placing a minimal amount of strain on your spine from sitting or bending too frequently over long periods of time, it's better for your back, in the long run, to remain as erect as possible.
+Simply remember that sitting or bending too frequently over long periods of time, it's better for your back, in the long run, to remain as erect as possible.

 Caption: When sitting in your work desk chair or even your living room couch, consider arching your back 5 to 10 times if you continue to feel stiff.
 Repeat two to three times daily.